 - Clarity: Listeners don't rewind — your message must be instantly understandable.
 Strip out the jargon and focus on one core idea.

-- Emotional resonance: The best ads don’t just inform — they make people feel something.
-Whether it’s trust, curiosity, or urgency, emotion anchors recall.
+- Emotional resonance: Strong ads make people feel something.
+Whether it's trust, curiosity, or urgency, emotion anchors recall.

 - Memorability: A clever turn of phrase, rhythmic pacing, or signature sound effect can make your ad stick after just one listen.